waleedgeo/PU-Waleed2022/README.md

 - This repository is prepared to publish the results of [Waleed & Sajjad (2022)][waleed2021] in the form of GEE based interactive applications.

-- No specific funding was provided for this research.
+- No specific funding was available for this research.

 Contributors
 ============